Dart-Code/Dart-Code/README.md

 - Extension load and analysis times
 - Whether you have disabled some settings (such as showing TODOs in Problems Window or Closing Labels)
-- Frequency of use of features like Hot Reload, Full Restart and Open Observatory
+- Frequency of use of features like Hot Reload, Hot Restart and Open Observatory
 - Crashes in the Dart analysis server
 - Platform and Dart/Flutter SDK versions